-Unity Enterprises East Anglia was founded in 2018 by Ben Stone, Danielle Halsey & Steve Morley to address greater need for engagement opportunities and availability of high quality mentoring and coaching and engagement for young people aged 12-25.
+Unity Enterprises East Anglia was founded in 2018 by Ben Stone, Danielle Halsey & Steve Morley to address greater need for engagement opportunities and the availability of high quality mentoring and coaching and engagement for young people aged 12-25.
 In early 2019 we enlisted the support and expertise of Lisa Ansell to look at business development areas of our organisation.

 We work with young people who are facing barriers and social challenges which affect or prevent them engaging in or sustaining meaningful, positive activity.
 Young people today face many personal and social challenges and we support them to more easily identify and navigate what opportunities and interventions are available to them to grow belief, ambition and aspirations.